Home

 The 1968 Olympics was the first to require sex testing, and from the start the fairness of this gender verification test was hotly disputed as the vast majority of the women who failed suffered from Complete AIS (CAIS).
 They had a female birth certificate so were legally female, and regard themselves as women.
 Whilst pumping women athletics full of male hormones was almost certainly a common practice in the Soviet block until this date, it wouldn't work with an AIS woman.
 "It’s sheer lunacy to think that an AIS woman has an advantage in sports," explains Sherri Groveman, who helps runs an AIS and intersex support group "In fact, we’re somewhat at a disadvantage.
 I could be taking steroids all day long, and unlike other women I wouldn’t develop increased muscle mass.
 My body can’t respond to androgens."

-Maria Patino in 1989, after she was allowed to again compete as a woman.
+Maria Patino in 1989, after again being allowed to compete as a woman.

 Things came to a head with the Spanish hurdler Maria Jose Martinez Patino She suffered from AIS, i.e. had male XY genes, but in 1983 she mistakenly passed a sex test and was certified as XX female.
 However the 24-year old was retested when she entered the 1985 World University Games in Kobe, Japan.
 On the way to her first race, she was told that she was genetically male and should fake an injury and withdraw (apparently a common practice when a sex test was failed) - if she didn’t it would be leaked to the press that she was a man.
 She didn’t back down and she won her race.
 The next day, her story was front page news.
 She returned to Spain to be stripped of her titles and lost her university scholarship and her boyfriend.
 Patino told a reporter “I knew I was a woman in the eyes of medicine, God, and, most of all, in my own eyes ...
 If I hadn’t been an athlete, my femininity would never have been questioned".

-Between 1972 and 1984, thirteen women "failed" the Olympics' chromosome test and were barred from competing.
-Like Maria Patina, the vast majority were still women that suffered from partial or complete Androgen Insensitivity SyndromeThe Olympic Games Organising Committee started to face huge pressure from all sources because of the obvious mistakes (so called "false positives") that were being made in relation to sex testing, which potentially ruined the lives and careers of some women athletes.
-Exemptions began to be made, starting in the 1988 games with Maria Patino herself.
+Between 1972 and 1984, thirteen women failed the Olympics' chromosome test and were barred from competing.
+Like Maria Patina, the vast majority were still women that suffered from partial or complete Androgen Insensitivity SyndromeThe Olympic Games Organising Committee started to face huge pressure from that "false positives") were ruining the lives and careers of some women athletes.
+Exemptions began to be made, starting in the 1988 games with Maria Patino!

 Erika Coimbra, she competed in the 2000 and 2004 Olympics